rgirish28/TestSelectr/notes.md

 - Maintain a 'tidy' approach inline with the tidyverse suite of packages.
 - limit to inferential statistics?
 - there is already a package on CRAN called selectr.
 Rename (selector?
 Tselect?
 Test Selectr?)
 - Include transformr.
-Check for normality across variables using skenwss and kurtosis z-scores etc. If the variable is not normal, iterate through a list of transformations (e.g., log, square, exponential), at each stage assessing normality, then if any transformations return a normal distribution, select the most normal.
+Check for normality across variables using skenwss and kurtosis z-scores etc. If the variable is not normal, iterate through a list of transformations (e.g., log, square, exponential), at each stage assessing normality, then if any transformations return a normal distribution (and transformed variable), select the most normal.